 • Extraordinary thinkers who move beyond traditional disciplinary and paradigmatic boundaries

 • Professionals who place their work within an expanded geopolitical, temporal, and socioenvironmental context

 • Persons who experience intra- and interpersonal authenticity and compassion

-Sample our rich selection of courses in either degree program: Psychology or Human Science.
+Sample our rich selection of courses in either degree program: Psychology.
 For more information about our curriculum, you can request information; one of our counselors will be in touch with you shortly.